oneinfra/oneinfra/README.md

 ### Cluster injection

 ```
-oi cluster inject --name test
+oi cluster inject --name cluster
 ```

-Injects a versioned cluster with name `test`.
+Injects a versioned cluster with name `cluster`.
 Also generates a number of certificate and certificate keys tied to the cluster.

 You can inject as many clusters as you want, by piping them, as long